About the County

-Peoria County Government has 1,000 employees serving under 9 Elected Officials and 10 senior managers, the latter reporting directly to the County Administrator.
-18 County Board Members set policy for the organization and determine the County's annual work plan through an effective strategic planning process that reaffirms the County's vision and mission.
+Peoria County Government has 825 employees serving under 8 Elected Officials and 13 senior managers, the latter reporting directly to the County Administrator.
+18 County Board Members set policy for the organization and determine the County's annual work plan.

 Known as the Heart of Illinois, Peoria County is at the center of a multiple county region along the Illinois River midway between Chicago and St. Louis.
-Peoria County, Illinois (population 182,495) combines big city assets with a small town lifestyle and is an attractive location for new businesses.
+Peoria County, Illinois (2010 census population 186,494) combines big city assets with a small town lifestyle and is an attractive location for new businesses.
 The region's central location and moderate population encourage local economic growth and support a variety of recreational and cultural opportunities.

-Naturally, residents and visitors alike equate Peoria with Caterpillar Inc., but the region also boasts the USDA's National Center for Agricultural Utilization Research Lab, a renowned medical community with the only Level 1 trauma center in Central Illinois, and many innovative high-tech firms.
+Naturally, residents and visitors alike equate Peoria with Caterpillar Inc., but the region also boasts the USDA's National Center for Agricultural Utilization Research Lab, a renowned and booming regional medical community, and many innovative high-tech firms.
 The region spends more than $100 million annually on research and development, and is experiencing over $1 billion in new construction.
 The region's transition from a manufacturing economy to an innovation economy is rooted in the Peoria Next Innovation Center, a technology business incubator.

 Peoria County offers affordable housing, quality education, and unique cultural experiences.
-Housing in the area includes riverfront property, comfortable homes in cozy neighborhoods, and secluded country living with the average sale price in the region a reasonable $134, 853, in 2006.
-The County's 18 public school districts have a current enrollment of more than 28,000 and boasts a graduation rate of 87.8%, 18% higher than the national average.
+Housing in the area includes riverfront property, comfortable homes in cozy neighborhoods, and secluded country living with the average sale price in the region a reasonable $116,000 in 2017.
+The County's 18 public school districts have a current enrollment of more than 29,000, and our area boasts a graduation rate of 90.3%, 7% higher than the national average.
 A number of private schools are also located in the County.
-The region is home to Bradley University, Illinois Central College, Robert Morris College, Midstate College and the University of Illinois College of Medicine.
+The region is home to Bradley University, Illinois Central College, Robert Morris University, Midstate College and the University of Illinois College of Medicine.
 Cultural enthusiasts can watch quality performing arts, visit fine art galleries and experience local and regional museums.

 Location & Geography